Ecstasy Addiction Signs and Symptoms – Spotting an Addict

 Other Ecstasy addiction signs and symptoms may include changes in a person’s reactions.
 This can include:

-- An exaggerated pleasure achieved by physical touch.
+- An exaggerated sense of pleasure achieved by physical touch.

-- They will be overly sensitive to light or noise.
+- Being overly sensitive to light or noise.

-- Decrease in pain levels, often not even noticing pain when they get hurt.
+- A decrease in the perception of pain, often not even noticing pain when they get hurt.

-Ecstasy can cause changes in the way someone feels, to the point that it is visible for others.
+Ecstasy may cause changes in the way someone feels, to the point that it is visible for others.
 For instance:

-- You will notice an improvement in the user’s mood, even euphoria.
+- An improvement in the user’s mood, euphoria may be noticed.

-- Someone who uses Ecstasy will show exaggerated feelings of connectedness towards other people.
+- An ecstasy user may show exaggerated feelings of connectedness towards other people.

-- High blood pressure and the side effects that goes with it.
+- Raised blood pressure and the side effects associated

-- Grinding of the teeth, caused by tightness of the jaw.
+- Grinding teeth, caused by tightness of the jaw

-- They might feel faint or experience extreme fatigue.
+- User might feel faint or experience extreme fatigue

-- Chills or hot flashes, causing the skin to flush.
+- Chills or hot flushes, causing the skin to flush

-- Organ complications, such as pain over the kidneys, for no apparent reason.
-This is caused by the increased body temperature when taking Ecstasy.
+- Organ complications, such as pain above the kidneys, for no apparent reason.
+This can be caused by the increased body temperature when taking Ecstasy

 Pills and Props of Ecstasy Addicts

 - Look out for small, colored pills.
-It may seem like a breach of privacy, but it could save your loved one’s life in the long run.
+It may seem like a breach of privacy, but it could save a person’s life in the long run.

-- An Ecstasy addict will quite possibly have lollipops, or baby pacifiers lying around.
-This helps with the clenched jaw muscles caused by Ecstasy.
+- An Ecstasy user will quite possibly have lollipops, or baby pacifiers lying around.
+These are used to alleviate problems with clenched jaw muscles caused by Ecstasy.